ravibhoraskar/ravibhoraskar.github.io/_posts/2010-05-19-plane-journey.md

     fact that goat meat is indeed delicious (unlike penguin meat, I have had the priviledge to have eaten goat meat, and hence the ability to vouch for its taste), it certainly can't write a travel diary once it is eaten.
 And since I am not an egomaniac, I generally do not ramble on and on about myself.
-However, in this particular case, since you are taking the pains to read <b>my</b> travel diary, I would assume that you are more interested in me than you are in a certain individual called Javelin, or even penguins or bears – howsoever interesting may they be. </p>
+However, in this particular case, since you are taking the pains to read **my** travel diary, I would assume that you are more interested in me than you are in a certain individual called Javelin, or even penguins or bears – howsoever interesting may they be.

-<p>So this certain individual called Javelin had
+So this certain individual called Javelin had
     predicted right before I left, that my flight would be cancelled due to the dust and ash from the volcano, that had disrupted so many flights flying into and out of Europe since the last month.
 Incidentally, someone told me at the airport that the Economy of Europe had suffered a 10% setback, just because of the volcano.